2020 United States presidential election in Nebraska: Electoral slates

 These slates of electors were nominated by each party in order to vote in the Electoral College should their candidate win the state:

 Results

 As expected, Trump easily carried the state at large.
 However, because Nebraska (along with Maine) allocates its remaining electoral votes by congressional district, Joe Biden was able to win an electoral vote from Nebraska's second district, which covers the increasingly liberal Omaha metro area.
 Barack Obama also won the same district in 2008 before it went back to the Republican column in 2012 and 2016.

 By county

 By congressional district

-Trump won two of Nebraska's three congressional districts.
+Trump won two of Nebraska's three congressional districts, while Biden won the second, which elected a Republican.